Code-Institute-Submissions/play-simongame/README.md

 ## Testing
 -----------------------------
-See attached files for detailed manual testing .
+See attached link for detailed manual testing.\
+Automated testing would have been done, but my mentor said is not needed for my code.

 [Manual] (https://github.com/daat2/play-simongame/blob/master/assets/images/manualTest-simon.pdf)